updated October 23 2025

 Many open and public document formats are not the proprietary trade secrets of corporations.
 You can publish documents in these formats and nobody has to buy a license to read them.
 These public formats include:

-Anyone can read or write documents in these open formats.
-None of the formats require you to buy a license or expensive software to read or write them.
+Anyone can read or write documents in these open formats freely.
+None of the open formats require you to buy a license or expensive software to read or write them.

-Our future ability to communicate freely depends on keeping our words in public and open standard formats that are not controlled by who can afford to buy the licenses to read them.
+Our future ability to communicate freely depends on keeping our words in public and open standard formats that are not controlled by corporations that decide who can afford the reading licenses.

-I don’t particularly care what you use to edit and prepare your documents.
-When you distribute them, please distribute them in a public, open format that everyone can read freely.
+I don’t particularly care what software you use to edit and prepare your documents.
+When you distribute them, please distribute them in a public, open format that everyone can read freely without paying a license fee.

 Microsoft makes moves to disallow others from reading its file formats: